MoonMonoar/C-PATTERNS/README.md

 SWE - SE121, Daffodil international university - Department of Software Engineering

 # About this
-Md.
-Monoarul Islam Moon, B.Sc in SWE, DIU
+By Md.
+Monoarul Islam Moon, B.Sc in SWE, DIU.
 This repo may help you for SE121 (Structured Programming) course.

 # Contents
 1. Condition and logical problems in C